Poetry & Prose

 Another very poetic film shows pre Christian religion in a striking way: "The Fast Runner"- the retelling of an Inuit (Alaska and north) legend.
 The ehtics and morality of this animist, artic culture is strong without any western law.
 The weather makes stong community bonds mandatory!

-Other movies that touched my obsessions: politics- Soderberg's "Che", Michael Moore, the documentary "Night and Fog", World War 2 Concentration Camp footage- that I first saw at Oberlin College- also there footage of House UnAmerican Affairs Committee footage; sexual "Quills" abt the Marquis de Sade, or "Wilde", or "The Notorious Betty Page" or, "Working Girls", or "The North China Lover" - from the Duras book, or Lynne's "Lolita"; movies that touched on my mental problems- ocd and depression- "David and Lisa", "Camille Claudet"- about the great female sculptress who obsessed about Rodin, the Canadian "Affair of the Heart" (w the glorious Genevieve Bujold as a creature who self immolates- o those flash forwards to the pyre!-; the missing father (like mine!) - "Shane"- composer films like Ken Russell's "Mahler" or "Tchaikovsky" or "Immortal Beloved" about Beethoven, also "Copying Beethoven" .
+Other movies that touched my obsessions: politics- Soderberg's "Che", Michael Moore's documentaries- "Night and Fog", World War 2 Concentration Camp footage- that I first saw at Oberlin College- also there footage of House UnAmerican Affairs Committee footage; sexual "Quills" about the Marquis de Sade, or "Wilde", or "The Notorious Betty Page" or, "Working Girls", or "The North China Lover" - from the Duras book, or Lynne's "Lolita" movies that touched on my mental problems- ocd and depression- "David and Lisa", "Camille Claudet"- about the great female sculptress who obsessed about Rodin, the Canadian "Affair of the Heart" (w the glorious Genevieve Bujold as a creature who self immolates- o those flash forwards to the pyre!-; the missing father (like mine!) - "Shane"....